Cloud Ready Solutions

 Druva Data Security Cloud

 Druva Data Security Cloud is a fully SaaS backup platform built entirely on AWS.
 It covers M365, Google Workspace, Salesforce, endpoints, and workloads with a 10-minute RPO for SaaS applications.
 Druva includes AI-driven anomaly detection, 24x7 Managed Data Detection and Response (MDDR), and air-gapped immutable archives.
-Pricing starts from $2/user/month but adds per-GB storage charges that can make the total cost unpredictable for large or long-retention environments.
+Pricing starts from USD $2/user/month but adds per-GB storage charges that can make the total cost unpredictable for large or long-retention environments.

 Head-to-head comparison